aichallengeiot/aichallengeiot.github.io/index.md

 **<script type="text/javascript">writeTimeRange("12:30", "13:00")</script><noscript>12:30 - 13:00 (UTC time zone)</noscript>:
 Arrival**
-Join our Gather.Town space for informal chats (link will be provided soon)
+Join our Gather.Town space for informal chats (link will be provided in the Slack channel)

 <br/>